pommicket/ted/README.md

 to navigate between them, just like build errors.

-If these features aren't working properly and you don't know why, try running ted in a terminal (non-Windows) or a debugger (Windows) so you can see the stderr output from the server.
+If these features aren't working properly and you don't know why, try running ted in a terminal (non-Windows) or a debugger (Windows) so you can see the stderr output from the server, or turn on the `lsp-log` setting and inspect ted's log (which is called `log.txt` and is in the same directory as your local `ted.cfg`).

 If an LSP server crashes or is having difficulty, you can run the `lsp-reset` command (via the command palette) to reset all running LSP servers.

 You can integrate any LSP server with ted by setting the `lsp` option in the `[core.<language>]` section of `ted.cfg` to the command which starts the server.
 Some defaults will already be there, and are listed below.
-Make sure you install the LSP(s) you want and put the executables in your PATH (or change the `lsp` variable to include the absolute path if not).
+Make sure you install the LSP server(s) you want and put the executables in your PATH (or change the `lsp` variable to use the absolute path if not).
 You can also set configuration options with the `lsp-configuration` option.
 Make sure the configuration you provide is valid JSON.

 ### C/C++